-1) "Assessment and diagnostic classification are guided by the awareness that all infant/young children have their own development progression and show individual differences in their motor, sensory, language, cognitive, affective, and interactive patterns, and

-2) All infants/young children are participants in relationships.
+- 1) "Assessment and diagnostic classification are guided by the awareness that all infant/young children have their own development progression and show individual differences in their motor, sensory, language, cognitive, affective, and interactive patterns, and - 2) All infants/young children are participants in relationships.
 Infant/young children's most significant relationships are usually those within the family.
 Families, in turn, participate in relationships within their larger communities and cultures."

 DC:0-5 goes on to say that any intervention or treatment program should be based on as complete an understanding of the infant/young child and the infant's/young child's relationships as is possible to achieve.
-To this end they recommend the clinician or clinical team need 3 - 5 sessions to completely evaluate the behavioral health of an infant/toddler in differing environments, i.e. parental interviewing; direct observation of caregiver-infant/young child's individual characteristics, language, cognition, social reciprocity, and affective and behavioral expression; and the nature of the infant's/young child's pattern of strengths and difficulties, including the level of overall adaptive capacity and functioning in the major areas of development (emotional, social-relational, language-social communication, cognitive, and movement and physical) in comparison with age and culturally expected developmental patterns.
+To this end they recommend the clinician or clinical team need 3 - 5 sessions to completely evaluate the behavioral health of an infant/toddler in differing environments, i.e. parental interviewing; direct observation of caregiver-infant/young child relationship and interaction patterns; both direct observation and report about the infant's/young child's individual characteristics, language, cognition, social reciprocity, and affective and behavioral expression; and the nature of the infant's/young child's pattern of strengths and difficulties, including the level of overall adaptive capacity and functioning in the major areas of development (emotional, social-relational, language-social communication, cognitive, and movement and physical) in comparison with age and culturally expected developmental patterns.